BACON12093/SOTU-Text-Analysis/README.md

 Color palettes from RColorBrewer and viridis

-# Insights
+## Insights
 Sentiment scores reveal how presidential tone shifts over different administrations and historical periods.

-Word trend analysis highlights the prominence and evolution of key themes such as freedom, economy, war, peace, democracy, and others across decades.
+Word trend analysis highlights the prominence and evolution of key themes such as freedom, economy, war, peace, democracy, and others across decades, matching up with times of war or peace.

-Comparison across sentiment lexicons provides multiple perspectives on speech sentiment.